-Survivor settlement: The deceased did not meet the qualifying conditions for an old-age or disability pension and had less than 180 months of coverage.
+Survivor settlement: The deceased was not entitled to receive an old-age or disability pension and had less than 180 months of coverage.

-Eligible survivors include a widow (disabled or dependent widower) who was married to the deceased at least a year before the insured's death; a widow who is pregnant by or who had a child with the deceased; and a dependent child younger than age 19 (age 22 if an apprentice, a student, or disabled).
+Eligible survivors include a widow or a disabled or dependent widower who was married to the deceased at least a year before the insured's death; a widow who is pregnant by or who had a child with the deceased; and a dependent child younger than age 19 (age 22 if an apprentice, a student, or disabled).